 We offer a caring and listening ear to our patrons while most importantly a dry, warm safe refuge during the day.

-It is our goal to continue to be strong advocates for the homeless and to empower and assist patrons in removing barriers that impede their ability to achieve self-sufficiency.
+Our goal is to be strong advocates for any individual living in homelessness, to assist patrons in identifying and removing any barriers that impede their ability to achieve self sufficiency.

 Funding provided by NEAFAN (North East Alberta Fetal Alcohol Network) has allowed us to provide a home (complete with a house mentor) for 3 Males – who have been diagnosed or suspected of with FASD (Fetal Alcohol Spectrum Disorder).
 FASD is an umbrella term used to encompass a range of disabilities and birth defects that occur as a result of alcohol consumption during pregnancy.
 These 3 males are now experiencing independent living under the guidance of the on-site mentor who helps support those men through daily activities.
 The mentor provides transportation to appointments and support through mental health assessments.